THE TIKKUN PATH™ MANIFESTO

 Over time, I saw the convergence everywhere.

 In osteopathy they speak about the “breath of life.”
-You can even trace the phrase to Genesis: the first human receiving breath from the Source of life.
+You can even trace the phrase to Genesis: the first human receiving “the spirit of life” from the Source of life.
 The breath of life is The Health.
 The deep intelligence already moving us toward wholeness.

 A key osteopathic teaching is simple: connect with The Health first.
-If you go hunting pathology too soon, you distort the perception and relationship the healing depends on.
+If you go hunting pathology too soon, you distort the perception and relationship on which the healing depends.

 That hit me like electricity.